Cx43 suppresses evx1 expression to regulate joint initiation in the regenerating fin

 Background How joints are correctly positioned in the vertebrate skeleton remains poorly understood.
 From our studies on the regenerating fin, we have evidence that the gap junction protein Cx43 suppresses joint formation by suppressing the expression of the evx1 transcription factor.
 Joint morphogenesis proceeds through at least two discrete stages.
 First, cells that will produce the joint condense in a single row on the bone matrix ("initiation").
 Second, these cells separate coincident with articulation of the bone matrix.
 We propose that Cx43 activity is transiently reduced prior to joint initiation.

 Conclusions We conclude that Cx43 activity in the dermal fibroblasts influences the expression of evx1, and therefore the differentiation of the precursor cells that give rise to the joint-forming osteoblasts.
-This article is protected by copyright.
-All rights reserved.
+Developmental Dynamics 246:691-699, 2017. © 2017 Wiley Periodicals, Inc.